department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2023-09-usability-round3-phase0/conversation-guide.md

 - What would need to happen to make it a 5?

 g.
-While still on this page, I would like you to go up to the "to" field.
-What do you think "edit list" means?
+While still on this page, I would like you to go to the "to" field. (_Accessibility specialist may need to provide instructions on how to get to this section, if screenreader participant does not know or remember._) What do you think "edit list" means?
 How do you expect to be able to use it?

 **Things to watch for:**